Table of Contents

 Content marketing doesn’t come with guarantees.
 But, to make the most of it, you need to make sure your content is top-notch and delivered to your prospects at the right place and time.
-Put your best foot forward and deliver content on platforms where your customers are on.
-For example, you can provide an answer on quora or do a guest post on a blog your customers often visit.
-You can show them ads when they are actively searching for something you can offer or you can let your blogs bring them in.
-Did you know that marketers who blog consistently are 13 times more likely to see positive ROI?
+Put your best foot forward and provide content on platforms where your customers are.
+For example, you can answer quora or do a guest post on a blog your customers often visit.
+You can show them ads when they are actively searching for something you can offer, or you can let your blogs bring them in.
+Did you know that according to HubSpot, marketers who blog consistently are 13 times more likely to see positive ROI?
 As seen in the image below, it is essential to meet your customers at different points of the buying journey by learning all about them.

 3. Being unique is not impossible

 Being unique is tough, especially when surrounded by millions of content pieces.
 But it isn’t impossible.
-By setting a brand tone and developing a strong brand personality, you can view your brand as a separate entity.
-You can construe what your brand might say by creating a handbook of tone, colors, vision, and idea.
-Be consistent with this handbook and soon, you’ll have customers who will recognize your brands’ quirks anywhere.
+You can view your brand as a separate entity by setting a brand tone and developing a strong brand personality.
+You can construe what your brand might say by creating a handbook of tone, colors, vision, and ideas.
+Be consistent with this handbook, and soon, you’ll have customers who will recognize your brands’ quirks anywhere.